therealnicoroshi/modlist/README.md

 ***

-### Now you can talk to Mara and start your adventure

-### ❗ DO NOT save your created character using Proteus UNTIL AFTER you have talked to Mara, spawned in Skyrim, and messages in upper left have completed ❗
+### ❗ DO NOT save your created character using Proteus UNTIL AFTER you have talked to Mara, spawned in Skyrim, Configured mods listed above, re-entered game and messages in upper left have completed ❗

 ***